MarcossIC/next-template/README.md

 The template has the following scripts available in the `package.json`:

-- `dev`: Starts the development server with turbopack
+- `dev`: Starts the development server with Turbopack, ensuring colored output.
-- `build`: Builds the app for production
+- `build`: Builds the application for production.
-- `analyze`: Analyzes the bundle sizes for Client, Server and Edge environments
+- `analyze`: Analyzes the bundle sizes for Client, Server, and Edge environments.
-- `start`: Starts the production server
+- `start`: Starts the production server.
-- `lint`: Check lints, formats and import sort with Biome
+- `lint`: Checks for linting, formatting, and import sorting issues using Biome.
-- `lint:fix`: Automatically fixes linting errors with Biome
+- `lint:fix`: Automatically fixes linting issues with Biome (may include unsafe changes).
-- `types:check`: Verify typescript types with format message
+- `types:check`: Verifies TypeScript types without emitting files.
-- `clean`: Remove all files in .next, out and coverage folders
+- `clean`: Removes all generated files from `.next`, `out`, `coverage`, `.swc`, and `.nyc_output`.
-- `commitlint:last`: Check if the last commit follows the commitlint rules
+- `commitlint:last`: Verifies if the last commit follows the commitlint rules.
-- `format`: Just check that the code is in the correct format with Biome
+- `format`: Checks if the code follows the correct format using Biome.
-- `format:fix`: Only automatically fixes formatting issues with biome
+- `format:fix`: Automatically fixes formatting issues and organizes imports using Biome.
-- `prepare`: Run husky setup script
+- `prepare`: Runs the Husky setup script.
-- `test`: Runs unit and integration tests
+- `unit:run`: Executes unit tests using Vitest.
-- `test:watch`: Runs unit and integration tests in watch mode
+- `unit:watch`: Runs unit tests in watch mode.
+- `unit:coverage`: Runs unit tests and generates a coverage report.
+- `cy:open`: Opens the Cypress interface for running end-to-end tests.
+- `cy:run`: Runs Cypress end-to-end tests in headless mode.
+- `cy:serve:ci`: Starts the development server and runs Cypress tests in CI mode.
+- `cy:serve:app`: Starts the development server and opens Cypress in interactive mode.
+- `cover:unit`: Generates a coverage report for unit tests using `nyc`.
+- `cover:e2e`: Combines end-to-end test coverage with `nyc` and prevents overwriting previous coverage data.
+- `cover:report`: Generates a combined coverage report for all tests.
+- `cover`: Cleans previous coverage data, runs unit and e2e tests, and generates a full coverage report.
-- `test:storybook`: Runs acceptans test with storybook
+- `test:storybook`: Runs acceptance tests for Storybook.
-- `storybook`: Start storybook dev server
-- `storybook:serve`: Up a silent storybook development server
+- `storybook`: Starts the Storybook development server on port 6006.
-- `prebuild:storybook`: Pre-build jest test for storybook
+- `storybook:serve`: Serves the pre-built Storybook at port 6006.
-- `build:storybook`: Build storybook server for deployment
+- `build:storybook`: Builds the Storybook for deployment.
-- `postinstall`: Applies patches to external dependencies and run prepare script
+- `postinstall`: Applies patches to external dependencies and runs the `prepare` script.

 ## :file_folder: Project structure